 Several of us weren’t feeling very well this week, so most of the rest of our activities consisted of lazing around, reading books about the Pacific Islands.
 Here are some of the ones we enjoyed:

-I’m including our affiliate links for your convenience and to help support our ongoing ministry here in Southeast Asia.
+I’m including our affiliate links for your convenience.

 - Ian and the Gigantic Leafy Obstacle by Sheila Miller – This is a fun story for little ones about the power of prayer.
 It takes place in Papua New Guinea.